kpym/latex-fast-compile/README.md

  remove Tresetrange.body.tex
 ```
 This is necessary because this kind of filenames do not work well for precompiled `.fmt` files.

+### XeLaTex

+We can use `xelatex` in place of `pdflatex` by specifying the `-x` (`--xelatex`) option.
+But it is good to know that `fontspec` and `polyglossia` (and any other package that access `ttf` or `otf` fonts) can't be in the precompiled header.
+If these two libraries are present in the preamble they are moved outside.
+But if they are included indirectly, the compilation will fail.

 ## Installation